Peter Mullen

-The Revd Peter Mullen (born 11 January 1942) is an Anglican priest, theologian and writer, who was Rector of St Michael, Cornhill and St Sepulchre-without-Newgate in the City of London from 1998 until 2012.

-Mullen also served as Chaplain to the London Stock Exchange, a historic honorific post, as well as Honorary Chaplain to the Royal Regiment of Fusiliers and numerous City livery companies.
+Peter Mullen (born 11 January 1942) is a British Church of England priest.
+He is the former Rector of St Michael, Cornhill and St Sepulchre-without-Newgate in the City of London.
+Mullen was until recently Chaplain to the Honourable Company of Air Pilots, one of the Livery Companies of the City of London and the Anglican Chaplain to the London Stock Exchange, a largely honorific and historical post.